 (c) select new Equipment.

-The Board may also make any other recommendations to Council as it considers are necessary to secure compliance with Regulation 23.6.1. or any legal requirements on World Sailing.
+Council may also make any other recommendations to the General Assembly as it considers are necessary to secure compliance with Regulation 23.6.1. or any legal requirements on World Sailing.

 23.7 Olympic Equipment contracts shall be agreed between World Sailing and the appropriate Classes and / or manufacturers by 1 May in the year four years before the Olympic Sailing Competition.
 The contract shall require the Class to be a World Sailing Class at the first opportunity thereafter, and, in any event, prior to the Olympic Games, and to remain a World Sailing Class while it remains Olympic Equipment.
-In the event that World Sailing is unable to agree the contract for particular Equipment, Council shall decide alternative Equipment in November of the year four years before the Olympic Sailing Competition from a list of Equipment options provided by the Board.
+In the event that World Sailing is unable to agree the contract for particular Equipment, the General Assembly shall decide alternative Equipment in November of the year four years before the Olympic Sailing Competition from a list of Equipment options provided by Council.

 Appointment of Technical Delegates